Aphrodis1st/alx-low_level_programming/0x08-recursion/README.md

 	7. Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

+	8. Write a function that returns 1 if a string is a palindrome and 0 if not.

+		* An empty string is a palindrome

+	9. Write a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.

+		* s2 can contain the special character *.
+		* The special char * can replace any string (including an empty string)

 		You can find me on the other social media: